clojure-emacs/cider/doc/installation.md

 For more information visit [boot-clj wiki](https://github.com/boot-clj/boot/wiki/Cider-REPL).

-### Using embedded nREPL server
+### Using Embedded nREPL Server

-If you're embedding nREPL in your application you'll have to start the server with CIDER's own nREPL handler.
+If you're embedding nREPL in your application, you'll have to start the server with CIDER's own nREPL handler.

 ```clojure